bgrochal/GeneticEdgeDetector/README.md

 Note that it is necessary to have the dependencies installed already.

 ## Running the performance evaluators
-This repository is equipped also with the scripts responsible for evaluation of the algorithm's performance (based both on produced images and log files).
+This repository is equipped also with the scripts responsible for evaluation of the algorithms' performance (based both on produced images and log files).
 The configuration file for evaluation scripts is included in the `resources/config` directory.
-Firstly, please specify the paths to input files which will be evaluated.
+Firstly, please specify paths to input files which will be evaluated.
 Afterwards, open the command prompt in the main directory of the application and type:
 ```
 python3 evaluation/image_evaluation.py
 ```
-to run the script evaluating the output images, or:
+to run the script evaluating output images, or:
 ```
 python3 evaluation/logs_evaluation.py
 ```
-to run the script evaluating the log files produced by the algorithm.
+to run the script evaluating log files produced by the algorithms.
 It is also necessary to install the dependencies before.